Frequently Asked Questions

 • is not: This condition filters for content that doesn't match the value you select from the dropdown.

 • is null: This condition filters for content where no value has been assigned to the field.
-Selecting this makes the values dropdown field disappear from your screen.
+You do not need to select any value for this filter.

 • is not null: This condition filters for content where a value has been assigned to the field.
-Selecting this makes the values dropdown field disappear from your screen.
+You do not need to select any value for this filter.

 For example, imagine you have a boolean for reviewed.
 Like all booleans, it can only take two values: true & false.
 So, if you set the filter to reviewed is true, the filter will return all entries where the reviewed boolean field has been set to true.